 The Final Step Is Just the Beginning

 There are so many creative ways to display your child’s art.
 Your options are limitless now that you have them saved.
 Let’s talk a bit about how to save them on your computer.
 There are options for storing photos in your computer.
-I personally use Adobe Photoshop Lightroom to edit and tag my photos, but you can use whatever you choose.
+I personally use Adobe Lightroom Classic to edit and tag my photos, but you can use whatever you choose.
 The simplest way to save the images is under one folder for the year.
 For example, I have a folder titled “Anderson Art 2019” and that holds all of my son’s artwork for the year in one place.
 You can then create sub-folders with the individual months, or you can use keywords/tags.
 Learn more about this in an upcoming post or contact me for a one-on-one coaching session.

 Now that you have your images, it’s fun to find ways to keep the artwork alive by creating personalized gifts and items.
 You can create a calendar at the end of the year featuring art from each month to enjoy the corresponding month next year.
 Perhaps a poster or collage would add colorful art to your child’s room.
 A photo collage or image can even be turned into a blanket, apron or shirt.
 Of course, books are always a great idea to display photos.
 Instead of displaying a coffee table art book bought at a store, create one with your child’s art.

 The options are as varied as your creativity.
 Also, you don’t have to make a big purchase or spend a lot of money.
 Sometimes turning art into refrigerator magnets or coasters is an economical way to display your child’s creativity.
 Keep an eye on daily deals offered by companies like Snapfish and Shutterfly for ideas and great deals.